learn-academy-2023-alpha/tic-tac-toe-shmik-shmack-shmo/README.md

 - As a user, I can't click on a square that has already been marked.

 ✅- branch cant-click

 - if user clicks on an already used box value won't change.
 - create a system that stop user from changing already used square.
   = We were able to add logic to our handleGamePlay that only allowed the symbol to be input if the box was empty.

 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.

+  branch win-notice
+  -add function that has a variable within that defines what every possible win condition is -after that win condition is met, alert the user in our handleGamePlay function -define a variable that holds the win condition

 - As a user, I can't continue playing the game after the game has been won.
 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.